SibylLab/Program-Wars/src/markdown/howToPlay.md

 3. Safety, method, and instruction will give the effect as if Ransomware is played, attack cards will mimic spyware.
 Repeat and variable cards will become virus cards.

 **Relation to cyberattack:** Trojan is a malware that misleads users as to its true intent.
- To find out more about Trojan you can go to: here.
+ To find out more about Trojan you can go to <a href="https://enterprise.comodo.com/what-is-the-trojan-horse-virus.php" target="_blank">here</a>.
  <br>

 | **CARD** | **TYPES** |